 In addition to a report, often the red team might stay engaged for after the actual exploitation and report to consult on fixing the issues.
 Consulting can not only assist the constituency in addressing the specific vulnerabilities and gaps in SOC processes, detections and alerts, and maintenance, but also in addressing classes of adversary behavior.
 For example, showing IT organizations and system owners the red team results can boost their awareness to cybersecurity.
 Sometimes system administrators change how they manage systems and system owners increase their savviness of suspicious cyber activity.
 Also, while training users not to open attachments from unknown sources will not sufficiently address sophisticated phishing attacks, focusing on e-mail and browser filters to block malicious attachments before they get to users can improve the constituency's stance against phishing.
-Another use is for red teams to re-test some of the conditions red teams exploited to measure improvement and execute some of the attacks to see if systems are less vulnerable, and if alerts are adjusted to improve detection.
+Another use is for red teams to re-test some of the attacks to see if systems are less vulnerable, and if alerts are adjusted to improve detection.